1. Who We Are

 B. Written complaint

 A written complaint may be made by way of a letter, fax or email.
-Any communication should be addressed directly Mr Gray.
-If any written complaint is received by another member of staff then it will be referred to Mr Gray immediately.
+Any communication should be addressed directly to Mr Li.
+If any written complaint is received by another member of staff then it will be referred to Mr Li immediately.

 C. Review of your complaint